 Introducing your horse to other horses

-Horses are social creatures, so they need horsey friends to keep them company.
-Here's what to keep in mind for making sure your horse gets enough social time, and what to remember when you're introducing them to horses they haven't met before.
+Horses are social creatures, so they need other horses to keep them company.
+Here's what to keep in mind to make sure your horse or pony gets enough social time.
+As well as, what to remember when you're introducing them to others they haven't met before.

-- Let them play outside with other horses - give your horse as much time as possible in paddocks interacting freely with other horses.
+Give your horse as much time as possible in paddocks to interact freely with others.
 Isolated horses may get very stressed, which can lead to abnormal behaviour.

-- Give them enough space - you should give your horse enough space to allow them to get away from other horses and avoid being cornered.
-Check all the horses in the group for signs of injury more frequently than normal.
+You should give your horse enough space to allow them to get away from others and avoid being cornered.
+Check the group for signs of injury more frequently than normal.